ayokariks/bm_forcasting/README.md

-# DEEP LEARNING APPROACH TO FORECASTING THE BALANCING MARKET
+# Enhancing Imbalance Forecasting in Great Britain’s Balancing Mechanism Market Using LSTM Deep Learning Models (Using Tensor Flow)

 Forecasting in the balancing mechanism(BM) market is paramount in building a robust complex electricity system in Great Britain (GB).
-With a growing number of players in this market including distributed generators, aggregators, and battery energy storage systems(BESS), accurate forecasting enables critical investment planning and optimisation of resources by all industry participants.
-This thesis explores the utilisation of machine learning techniques to forecast two major parts of the BM market, the imbalance volume, and the imbalance prices.
+With a growing number of players in this market, including distributed generators, aggregators, and battery energy storage systems(BESS), accurate forecasting enables critical investment planning and optimisation of resources by all industry participants.
+This thesis explores using machine learning techniques to forecast two major parts of the BM market, the imbalance volume and the imbalance prices.
 The Long-short term memory(LSTM) deep learning architecture was compared against a baseline linear model to observe changes in prediction performance.
-The models used data provided by Elexon the GB regulator of the BM market to forecast imbalance volumes(MAW) and imbalance prices(GBP/MWH) per settlement period.
+The models used data provided by Elexon, the BM market's GB regulator, to forecast imbalance volumes(MAW) and

+prices(GBP/MWH) per settlement period.
 The results showed the MAE of the Linear regression imbalance volume(167.40) and imbalance price(134.93).
 Linear regression imbalance volume(167.47) and imbalance price(135.63).
 XGBoost imbalance volume(284.65) and imbalance